Classes

 A bleeding injury can happen anywhere.
 We've all seen it happen too often—on the news or in everyday life.
 Life-threatening bleeding can happen in people injured in serious accidents or disasters.
 Instead of being a witness, you can become an immediate responder because you know how to STOP THE BLEED®.

-What You’ll Gain from the Course
+What You’ll Gain from the Class

 The person next to a bleeding victim may very well be the one who’s most likely to save him or her from bleeding to death.
 By learning how to STOP THE BLEED®, you’ll gain the ability to recognize life-threatening bleeding and act quickly and effectively to control bleeding once you learn three quick techniques.
 Take the STOP THE BLEED® training course and become empowered to make a life or death difference when a bleeding emergency happens.